nandinisankarabukta-git/checkout-flow-optimization/README.md

 To understand how much data would be needed to reach a reliable conclusion, a **power analysis** was performed.
 It found that detecting a 1.5 percentage point lift would require around **50,000 users per variant** to achieve 80% power.

-This explains why the experiment result, while positive, was statistically inconclusive — the sample size was too small to confidently prove the effect.
+This explains why the experiment result, while positive, was statistically inconclusive: the sample size was too small to confidently prove the effect.
 This mirrors what often happens in real A/B testing, where promising results need larger datasets or longer run times to reach statistical confidence.

 ### 7) Visualization and Reporting